 Table 1 below provides a summary of key statistics reported in the first edition (World Migration Report 2000), as compared to this current edition.
 It shows that while some aspects have stayed fairly constant - the overall proportion of the world's population that are migrants - other aspects have changed dramatically.
-International remittances, for example, have grown from an estimated USD 128 billion to USD 831 billion (up by around 650%), underscoring the salience of international migration as a driver of development.
-Also of note in Table 1 is the rise in international migrants globally (up by about 87%), but more strikingly, the rise in the number of refugees (up by about 250%) and internally displaced persons (up by 340%), all the while remaining small proportions of the world's population.
+International remittances, for example, have grown from an estimated USD 128 billion to USD 831 billion, underscoring the salience of international migration as a driver of development.
+Also of note in Table 1 is the rise in international migrants globally, but more strikingly, the rise in the number of refugees and internally displaced persons, all the while remaining small proportions of the world's population.